raph2d68/ML-project-road_seg/README.md

 ***
 # Road Segmentation Project

-This repository is a learning machine project that aims to detect roads from a set of satellite images.
-It implements a U-Net that classifies a set of RGB images, assigning either the label "road" or "background" to each pixel.
+This repository is a Machine Learning project that aims to detect roads from a set of satellite images.
+It implements a U-Net algoritm that classifies the input of RGB images set, assigning either the label "road" or "background" to each pixel.
 A training set of 100 satellite road images (400x400 pixels), with their corresponding groundtruths was used.
-As a test set we used 50 satellite road images (608x608 pixels).
+As a test set we used 50 unlabeled satellite road images (608x608 pixels).

 ***
 # Files Details

 ## Images :

-- **ressource_files** contains the test and train images, with their groundtruth.
+- **Ressource_folder** contains the test and train images, with their groundtruth.

-- **prediction** is a subfolder in the above mentioned that contains the images used for the final prediction.

 ## Scripts  :